foothing/laravel-wrappr/README.md

 ### A note on routes processing order
-Once you've got your routes installed keep in mind that they will be processed in a hierarchical order,  from the more specific to the more generic.
+Once you've got your routes installed keep in mind that they will be processed in a hierarchical order,  from the more generic to the more specific.
 Look at this example

 ```
-api/v1/users/{id}/*
+api/*
-api/v1/users/{id}
+api/v1
 api/v1/*
-api/v1
+api/v1/users/{id}
-api/*
+api/v1/users/{id}/*
 ```

 This will result in the following behaviour